vanchelo/kabanchik/README.md

 ### Additional info

 Categories:
-- 212 - Установка и замена фильтров для воды
+- 212 - Installation and replacement of water filters
-- 1121 - Сантехнические услуги
+- 1121 - Plumbing services

 ## License and Copyright